Skip to main content

 • Direct Cost Amount

-4. Click Submit Direct Cost, or Save as Draft if you'd like to complete it later.
+e.
+Click Submit Direct Cost to submit, or Save as Draft to complete it later.

-Each direct cost entry can move through one of five statuses:
+A direct cost moves through one of five statuses:

 To change the status: